Read This First

 Prompt 3: How can an awareness of our dependence on metaphor allow us to become more rational thinkers?

-The central claim is this: Understanding our reliance on metaphors can significantly enhance rational thinking.
+In plain terms: Understanding our reliance on metaphors can significantly enhance rational thinking.

 By recognizing the metaphorical underpinnings of our thinking, we can identify potential biases.
 For instance, the metaphor TIME IS A RESOURCE (like money) can lead to a scarcity mindset where we feel pressured to constantly “spend” time.
 Recognizing this metaphor allows us to consider alternative perspectives on time management, like viewing it as an investment or an opportunity.